Painful intelligence: What AI can tell us about human suffering: Reducing self-needs

 Logically, there are three ways of reducing negative self-evaluations.
 The first is similar to the ``conventional'' approach we discussed above regarding ordinary frustration: it is to really gain a lot of reward, so that you surely reach the standard required.
 This is obviously easier said than done.
 Furthermore, such striving may not reduce suffering at all because gaining a lot of reward may increase the expectations in the future, resulting in insatiability on a ``meta-level''.\footnote{Actually, the theory in the previous chapters does not exactly lead to such meta-level insatiability.
 We saw in Chapter~\ref{rpe.ch} how predictions are constantly updated, thus leading to insatiability.
-However, self-needs are not necessarily concerned with predictions but expectations of a different kind, as discussed in footnote~\ref{selfexpfn} in Chapter~\ref{self.ch}.
+However, self-needs are not necessarily concerned with predictions but expectations of a different kind, as discussed in Chapter~\ref{self.ch}.
 Still, it is possible that the expectations computed by the self-need systems are also updated based on past rewards, leading to meta-level insatiability. } The second approach, in line with the main proposals in this chapter, is to lower the standard of expected reward.
 For example, the aforementioned philosophical viewpoint that everything is unsatisfactory should work here as well.
 If the system expects little reward even in the long run, the self-evaluation should not claim that the agent did not gain enough.

 However, there is clearly a third option: shut down the system that evaluates your long-term success.
 Such a shut-down is possible by convincing yourself of the total futility of the self-evaluation.
 The Buddhist philosophy of no-self should be particularly useful here.
-Admitting the lack of control, even lack of free will, implies that there is little to evaluate: if the world gives us reward completely randomly, and we cannot influence it, what is the point in evaluating my actions and learning strategies?
-On a deeper philosophical level, if it is not me that actually decides my actions---but my neural networks, say----who is to be evaluated?
+Admitting the lack of control, even lack of free will, implies that there is little to evaluate.
+If we cannot influence the world and the level of obtained rewards, what is the point in evaluating my actions and learning strategies?
+On a deeper philosophical level, if it is not me that actually decides my actions---say, it is my neural networks----who is to be evaluated?
 Perhaps my neural networks and my body could still be evaluated, but not ``me'' really.
-On the other hand, what if ``my'' actions are ultimately determined by the input data, or the environment?
+On the other hand, what if ``my'' actions are ultimately determined by the input data or the environment, not ``myself''?